 Adjust your direct deposit to send everything to Savings instead

-This is super easy.
-Just swap out your checking account number for your savings number in your direct deposit.
+Swap out your checking account number for your savings number in your direct deposit.
 Get the routing and account number for your Savings account by logging into your bank online.